2-Ingredient Biscuits

-2-Ingredient Biscuits prove that simple ingredients can create something truly special.
-With just self-rising flour and heavy cream, these biscuits rise beautifully, bake golden, and deliver soft, tender centers every time.
-Even better, there’s no butter to cut and no complicated steps to follow.
+2-Ingredient Biscuits are one of those simple recipes that never stop being impressive.
+With just self-rising flour and heavy cream, they bake up beautifully golden with tender centers and soft, fluffy layers.
+Even better, there’s no butter to cut in and no complicated techniques to master.

 Recipe Yield: 8 biscuits